lillallol/temp/README.md

 <details>
 <summary>You will not be able to use <code>as const</code>.</summary>

-Since TypeScript `5.0`, instead of using const type assertion you can do something like:
+Instead of using const type assertion you can do the following:

 * `./privateApi`